jaddoughman/Image-Segmentation/README.md

 tesseract Sample.tif Sample hocr
 ```

+### Segmenting Image To Area/Paragraph/Line/Text Level

-The next step is to feed the image and its respective XHTML file to *segmentation.py* script, which will parse the the XHTML file and saving the cropped regions to the "Output" directory.
+The next step is to feed the image and its respective XHTML file to *segmentation.py* script, which will parse the the XHTML file and saving the cropped regions to the *Output* directory.

 **Segmenting Image to Area Level**
 ```